philipwalton/blog/_articles/private-and-protected-members-in-javascript.md

 > Do not use _ (underbar) as the first character of a name.
 It is sometimes used to indicate privacy, but it does not actually provide privacy.
 If privacy is important, use the forms that provide private members.
 Avoid conventions that demonstrate a lack of competence.

-You won't hear me say this often, but I agree with Douglas Crockford here.
+I don't always agree with Douglas Crockford, but this time I do.
 It's time that we, the JavaScript community (myself included), take privacy more seriously.

 There are [many compelling reasons](http://programmers.stackexchange.com/questions/143736/why-do-we-need-private-variables) to use private members, and not a single one of them is solved with a naming convention alone.
 It's short sighted to merely say, "If someone uses a private variable out of scope, that's their problem".
 Because chances are, it's going to be your problem too.